1993 Observatory Dr.,

 Selected Other Publications

-Department of Animal & Dairy Sciences Climate and Diversity Committee
+Animal & Dairy Sciences Faculty and Staff Professional Development Committee

 Journal of Lipid Research Young Investigator Award – 2017.
 The gut microbiome, bile acids, and regulatory networks in health and disease: Emerging therapeutic approaches.
 Kern Lipid Conference.
 August 7 – 9, Vail, Colorado.